volkanulker/External_Merge_Implementation_C/README.md

-This is an assignment for the data organization course.
+This is an assignment for the Data Organization and Management course.